 Applications wouldn’t need to account for data storage locations, as the data service would manage all data abstraction.
 In the end, the data service would have made the data store far more efficient and the applications faster.

 Testing requirements were made more stringent because of the regulatory environment of the industry; the company had to take extreme care in handling its data.
-This meant being able to clean out sensitive data (e.g. individuals’ personal mailing address, phone number and other personal identifiers) before running any tests on production data.
+This meant being able to clean out sensitive data (e.g., individuals’ personal mailing address, phone number, and other personal identifiers) before running any tests on production data.

 Instead, testing was limited due to the effort it took to create a suitable environment.

-In order for the data migration team to perform their tasks, IT had to set up a test environment for them.
+For the data migration team to perform their tasks, IT had to set up a test environment for them.
 It took approximately 24 hours to back up and restore production data onto the staging environment, due to the size of the database.
 Without an automated deployment and platform available, team members could not quickly recover from a mistake in the process.

 Conclusion.
 PaaS provides organizations with the ideal tools for testing, re-platforming, and re-architecting their monolithic application.
-The ease of deployment, management and scalability of PaaS should attract development and operations teams that want ultimate flexibility and data security as they pursue new initiatives in support of the business.
+The ease of deployment, management, and scalability of PaaS should attract development and operations teams that want ultimate flexibility and data security as they pursue new initiatives in support of the business.

-Organizations that continue to develop in legacy environments will absolutely be challenged to compete on time-to-market, productivity, and the costs to develop innovation.
+Organizations that continue to develop in legacy environments will absolutely be challenged to compete on time-to-market, productivity, and the costs to build innovation.
 Crosslake helps companies accelerate their efforts with PaaS.
 If you’d like to explore how PaaS facilitates data migration or other ways in which it might benefit your development efforts, contact us.